LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 sudo systemctl start romr.service
 ```

-Check status with `systemctl status romr` and live logs with
-`journalctl -u romr -f`.
-Review the `User=`, paths, and environment in
-`romr.service` before enabling.
+Check status with `systemctl status romr` and live logs with `journalctl -u romr -f`.
+Review the `User=`, paths, and environment in `romr.service` before enabling.

 ---

 ## Troubleshooting

-**Arduino is flashing but motors don't respond.** Verify UART wiring (TX on
-one end → RX on the other, not TX→TX) and common ground.
-Test communication
-independently: from `odrivetool`, confirm `odrv0.axis0.error == 0` and
+**Arduino is flashing, but the motors don't respond.** Verify UART wiring (TX on one end → RX on the other, not TX→TX) and common ground.
+Test communication independently: from `odrivetool`, confirm `odrv0.axis0.error == 0` and
 `dump_errors(odrv0)` shows nothing.
-Then try a basic UART loopback test
-before involving the ODrive.
+Then try a basic UART loopback test before involving the ODrive.

-**ROS-Mobile app connects but `/cmd_vel_raw` is empty.** The Android app's
-rosjava stack needs the numeric `ROS_IP` set on the Nano, hostname won't
-work. `rostopic list` should show the topic even before the app moves the
+**ROS-Mobile app connects, but `/cmd_vel_raw` is empty.** The Android app's rosjava stack needs the numeric `ROS_IP` set on the Nano; hostname won't work. `rostopic list` should show the topic even before the app moves the
-stick; if not, check firewall on the Nano (`sudo ufw status`; disable or
-open port 11311 and TCPROS range).
+stick; if not, check firewall on the Nano (`sudo ufw status`; disable or open port 11311 and TCPROS range).

-**Robot moves but odom drifts badly.** Some drift is expected from wheel-based
-odometry (no IMU fusion).
-Excessive drift usually means `wheel_base` is
-wrong in `romr_odom_node.py`, or the motor velocity scaling in the sketch is
+**Robot moves, but odom drifts badly.** Some drift is expected from wheel-based odometry (no IMU fusion).
+Excessive drift usually means `wheel_base` is wrong in `romr_odom_node.py`, or the motor velocity scaling in the sketch is
 off.
-Verify by commanding 1 m/s forward, driving in a straight line, and
-checking that `/odom` reports ~1 m/s.
+Verify by commanding 1 m/s forward, driving in a straight line, and checking that `/odom` reports ~1 m/s.

-**Calibration keeps failing with illegal hall state despite pullups being
-correct.** It's likely physical EMI.
-Solutions in order of effort: enable
-`ignore_illegal_hall_state = True` (via `retry_axis1.py`); route hall cables
+**Calibration keeps failing with an illegal hall state despite pullups being correct.** It's likely physical EMI.
+Solutions in order of effort: enable `ignore_illegal_hall_state = True` (via `retry_axis1.py`); route hall cables
-away from motor phase wires; shorten hall cables; add a ferrite bead; use
-shielded cable for halls.
+away from motor phase wires; shorten hall cables; add a ferrite bead; use shielded cable for halls.

 **The ODrive loses USB connection during save.** Normal.
-Every
-`save_configuration()` call triggers a reboot to commit flash, and USB drops
-for ~2 seconds.
-The script's `ObjectLostError` / "disappeared" message is
+Every `save_configuration()` call triggers a reboot to commit flash, and USB drops for ~2 seconds.
+The script's `ObjectLostError` / "disappeared" message is expected.
-expected.

 ---